 Why are broken links worth un-breaking?

-Not all of you will be familiar with the power of links, so let’s go back to the basics.
 At Yellowball, we like to think of links as votes of confidence, or endorsements.
 Since they usually come from third parties, links provide Google with an objective measure of the quality of your website which proves influential in the ranking of your website.
 Links from other sites pointing at your website (inbound links), links from your website pointing to other sites (outbound links), and even links from your website that point to other pages within your own website (internal links) help Google decide where to rank your site within the search engine results pages (SERPs).

 But you can’t just have any old link… You have to make sure that they are worth something.
 Only backlinks which provide some value to users and are relevant to the web page in question will have a positive impact on the authority and visibility of your website.
 It’s imperative that: